Erebus and Terror - The Antarctic Expedition

 The expedition was extremely well equipped by any standards.
 There were stores for three years including large amounts of vegetable soup, pickled cabbage and carrots to keep scurvy at bay.
 There were ice saws, portable forges, winter clothing for every man and even a small flock of sheep.
 Each ship held a crew of sixty four.
 They did not handle well (partly because of the shallow draft) though they represented the epitome at the time of naval ingenuity.
 No sailing ships before or since that time were better prepared for their task with such fine attention to detail.

-"It is not easy to describe the
+"It is not easy to describe the joy and light

-the entrance to the (English) Channel, bounding
+to the (English) Channel, bounding before

-had all so long desired to commence"
+long desired to commence"